|Download this article in .PDF format

 Because the valve remains relatively unaffected by changes in system pressure, it can open and close the orifice in the same length of time.
 This maximum time can be changed on the amplifier card by adjusting a built-in ramp generator.

 The amplifier can be used in several ways.
-An external potentiometer can make the orifice remotely adjustable while maximum spool acceleration is still limited by this internal ramp; or a limit switch can be added to turn the ramp on and off.
+An external electronic control can make the orifice remotely adjustable while maximum spool acceleration is still limited by this internal ramp; or a switch can be added to turn the ramp on and off.
 In case of power failure, the element will return to its normally closed position.